Forstsaw/carl-johnsons/README.md

 3. khevin - Database designer
 4. Gilbert - Web designer

-My task is implement our database design and logic design/flowchart to a website
+My task is implement our database design and logic design/flowchart to a website and make a dynamic html

 Published : 07/05/2020